 This means that you don’t get access to primetime, in-market, preseason, or postseason games.
 All of those are available in the NFL+ app.

-Additionally, Sunday Ticket doesn’t allow for simultaneous screens.
 Worse, you’re unable to cancel once the season starts.
+NFL+ lets you cancel whenever you wish.

 Which one you should choose comes down to your needs and how closely you watch games.